-Proper dental health care is as important for every dog similarly it is important for Boxador.
-If you want to adopt this dog, then it is very important to take care of his teeth.
+Proper dental health care is as important for every dog; similarly, it is important for Boxador.
+If you want to adopt this dog, it is very important to take care of his teeth.
 Brush your dog’s teeth at the same time every day, making their daily routine training very easy.
-Don’t force your Cur dog’s mouth open like you would give them a bell.
+Please don’t force your Cur dog’s mouth open like you would give them a bell.
 Instead, gently place the brush between their lips and teeth.

 Give your Boxador love & affection

 Love and affection are useful for every dog.
-If you give a love and affection to your boxer lab mix than the dog will love you back.
-Your Boxador will be a member of your family, So Give lots of love and affection for your cute puppy.
+If you give your boxer lab mix love and affection, then the dog will love you back.
+Your black boxer lab mix will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-Feeding your Boxador milk as well as giving a healthy food will be necessary, then feed your dog best and healthy food.
-In this day there are many healthy foods are available in the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+Feeding your Boxador milk and giving healthy food will be necessary, then feed your dog the best and healthy food.
+On this day, many healthy foods are available in the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.

 Avoid toxic foods

 Toxic foods are detrimental to every life, so if you have taken a Boxador puppy or dog, it is important to know which foods are harmful to your animals.
 Currently, many foods are useful for humans, but they are toxic to boxer lab mix.
-There are many toxic foods are like grapes, Alcohol, Nuts, beer, raw bread dough, chocolate, garlic, and onions any other foods are included in a toxic food so don’t feed these types of food for your lovely puppy.
+Many toxic foods are like grapes, Alcohol, Nuts, beer, raw bread dough, chocolate, garlic, and onions.
+Any other foods are included in a toxic food, so don’t feed these types of food to your lovely puppy.